UX writing exercise

-This is the message that displays in the Dunkin' Donuts app when you try to purchase a donut that isn't available... confusing, right?
+This is an error message that displays in the Dunkin' Donuts app when you try to purchase a donut that isn't available... confusing, right?
 Now, not only are you late to work, but you can't order your favorite donut, and you don't even know why.

 This error message was probably written by a programmer.
 No hate, no shade, but this copy doesn't tell the user what the problem is in a way they can understand.